AsadK47/CV/README.md

 #### Harris Academy Merton, London (Sep '05 - Aug '12)

-- A Levels : Business: A, Mathematics: C, Information and technology: C
+- A Levels: Business: A, Mathematics: C, Information and technology: C
 - 12 GCSE's Including A in Math and 2 B's in Science and English

 ## Experience